 Students should consult the Appraisal Institute of Canada directly for details on the Applied Experience Program (link is for AIC members only), articling, candidate membership, and other professional designation requirements.

 - Becoming an AIC Candidate: requires completion of BUSI 330 and AIC 101 – Introduction to the Appraisal Profession at minimum plus additional courses.
 Contact your provincial association of the AIC for accreditation details.

 - Proof of Course Completion: when you are ready to apply for designation, you will need to show proof to the AIC provincial office that you have completed the education program.
 Students can provide a printout of their "Course History" or grade letters from their courses.
 In rare cases, AIC may require submission of official transcripts.

-- Post-Education Requirements: after completing the AIC education program, candidates will need only complete the guided case study requirement (BUSI 398, 497, 499), the We Value Canada Workshop, and the Applied Experience Program (link is for AIC members only) in order to obtain their AIC designation.
+- Post-Education Requirements: after completing the AIC education program, candidates will need only complete the guided case study requirement (BUSI 398, 497, 499), AIC 101 – Introduction to the Appraisal Profession, and the Applied Experience Program (link is for AIC members only) in order to obtain their AIC designation.
 The Applied Experience written examination is completed with the Real Estate Division – click here for more information or to register.

 - Degree Requirement: candidates must hold a degree from an accredited university in order to attain use of AIC designations.
 Please refer to the Appraisal Institute of Canada's education requirements and to the degree completion opportunities information page.